OpenDataDSL/website/blog/2022-01-12-smart-curves/index.md

 A basic Smart Curve consists of:

 * A base curve which can be a curve or another Smart Curve
-* An expression which is used to generate the curve
+* An expression which is used to generate a Forward Curve for every date

 ![](/img/blog/BasePlusExpression.png)